 The prostate gland is a complex organ found within the male reproductive system that creates and secretes semen, which is one half of the reproduction equation.
 The prostate relies on male hormones, namely testosterone produced in the testicles, for normal growth and function.
 Testosterone also attributes to male sex characteristics, such as low vocal tones and facial and body hair.
 Located adjacent to the bladder and the urethra, the prostate can also affect the overall function and health of the urinary system.

 Found below the bladder, midway between the rectum and the base of the penis, the prostate gland is approximately the size of a walnut (4 cm by 3 cm by 2 cm).
-A healthy prostate gland weighs 20 grams and contains 15 to 20 branched glands which in turn form the four prostate lobes: anterior, posterior, lateral and median.
+A healthy prostate gland weighs twenty grams and contains fifteen to twenty branched glands which in turn form the four prostate lobes: anterior, posterior, lateral and median.
 Although the prostate is divided into lobes, doctors typically utilize three zones to identify the area in which they are referring.

 The first zone, known as the peripheral zone, is where most prostate cancers begin and is best identified as the zone doctors can locate with a digital rectal exam.
 The second zone, known as the transition zone, makes up less than 5 percent of the total prostate volume.
 However, the transition zone is where patients suffering an enlarged prostate will see that total volume percentage increase because this is where the majority of enlarged prostates see the most growth.
 Lastly, the third zone, known as the central zone, is rarely discussed as it is not linked to most prostate health problems.